 Beehive is a product of the Doron Halpern Middle East Network Analysis Desk (MENAD), which studies noteworthy trends on Arab, Turkish, and Iranian social media.
 Beehive positions these trends within a broader context and provides an up-to-date perspective on issues that are being actively discussed by the people of the region.
 Advanced tools allow the Center's researchers to focus only on discussions that are significant in terms of their duration as well as the number of participants.
-It is edited by Dr. Harel Chorev-Halewa, Smadar Shaul, and Sarah Jacobs.
+It is edited by Dr. Harel Chorev-Halewa and Smadar Shaul.

 Beehive: Middle East Social Media

-In this article from the February 2015 issue of Beehive: Middle East Social Media, Dr. Raz Zimmt analyzes the social media campaign for the release of two Iranian opposition leaders.
+In this article from the November 2015 issue of Beehive: Middle East Social Media, Dr. Raz Zimmt examines racism and incitement against Arabs on Iranian social media.

-In this article from the January 2015 issue of Beehive: Middle East Social Media, Junior Researcher Hay Eytan Cohen Yanarocak analyzes the sometimes ambivalent feelings about the Charlie Hebdo murders on Turkish social media.
+In this article from the November 2015 issue of Beehive: Middle East Social Media, Junior Researcher Hay Eytan Cohen Yanarocak examines how SNS is used to disseminate hatred and incitement in Turkey.